How Long To Keep Baby Clothes and Equipment

 where-to-give-baby-clothes-away-to-needy-pregnant-mother.jpg

-Giving Your Baby Things Away:
+Giving Your Baby Things Away

-I'm a big believer in what-goes-around-comes-around.
-Unless you know you'll be pregnant again soon, why not let someone else use your equipment?
+I’m a big believer in what-goes-around-comes-around.
+Unless you know that you’ll be pregnant again soon, why not let someone else use your equipment?
 Crisis pregnancy shelters and churches can find someone who needs help right away.

 The cool thing about mom karma?
-I've always been the recipient of better items than I gave away.
+I’ve always been the recipient of better items than I gave away!

 how-to-save-heirloom-baby-clothes.jpg

-What Baby Items You Should Keep:
+Which Baby Items You Should Keep

-• The going-home outfit with hospital bracelet.
+• The going-home outfit with hospital bracelet

-• A special toy or rattle, including a photo of the baby holding item.
+• A special toy or rattle, including a photo of the baby holding item

-• Heirloom clothing, wrapped in a favorite cotton baby blanket.
+• Heirloom clothing, wrapped in a favorite cotton baby blanket

-• A photo of the nursery, if you have to move.
+• A photo of the nursery, if you have to move

 how-long-should-I-keep-my-babys-car-seat.jpg